 All majors in studio BFA programs and the BA in Art with a concentration in digital art program must successfully complete ART 494 ST: Senior Exhibition and Portfolio for graduation.
-Graduating students in these areas must submit work for a group exhibition, a portfolio of 10 to 15 slides, and an artist's statement that are acceptable to the faculty sponsor in their area of concentration.
+Graduating students in these areas must submit acceptable work to a faculty sponsor in their area of concentration for a group exhibition, a portfolio of 10 to 15 images, and an artist's statement.

-ART-BA
+Art-BA